Keyboard shortcuts

 What is the role of lang vs types team in the stabilizations?

-The question of what equality means and what kinds of ADTs (structs, enums) can be used as const values, intersects both lang and types (adt_const_params).
+The questions of what equality means and what kinds of ADTs (structs, enums) can be used as const values, intersects both lang and types (ADT Const Parameters).